 Who Is Frank Abagnale?

-Born on April 27, 1948 as the son of a stationery business owner, Frank Abagnale entered the world of crime as a youngster with credit card and check schemes.
-He later impersonated various white collar professionals, creating an overseas trail, and was arrested at 21 by the French police.
+The son of a stationery business owner, Frank Abagnale entered the world of crime as a youngster with credit card and check schemes.
+He later impersonated various white-collar professionals, creating an overseas trail, and was arrested at 21 by the French police.
 Abagnale was eventually hired by the FBI as a consultant and then started his own agency, educating corporations, financial institutions and government organizations on how to detect and handle fraudulence.
 A portion of his life was the subject of the popular 2002 film Catch Me If You Can.

 Frank Abagnale Jr. was born on April 27, 1948, in Bronxville, New York.
 Much of the information known to the public about his personal history was shared in his 1980 memoir Catch Me If You Can.
 Abagnale would later say via his website that some of the details in the book were exaggerated, with the preface also stating that certain details of the story were altered to protect other parties.